BoogeeDoo/md5-filex/README.md

 Calculate file checksum using MD5 in node.js native (start with reading a file).

-> A bit faster than md5-file.
+> A bit faster than md5-file under *NIX.

 ## Installation